 All medications have side effects and it is for you to decide whether the possible benefits outweigh the risks.

 Also, it is important to note that the above medications are used to treat general tremors, not specifically tremors after brain injury.
 More research is needed for their effect on post-traumatic tremors.

 Deep Brain Stimulation

-In severe cases, a doctor might recommend surgical interventions to treat tremors after brain injury.
+In severe cases, a doctor may recommend surgical interventions to treat tremors after brain injury.

 Deep brain stimulation (DBS) is the most effective surgical treatment for tremors.
 It uses surgically implanted electrodes to send high-frequency signals to the thalamus, the structure in the brain that controls involuntary movements.

 The electrical signals are sent from a small device, similar to a pacemaker, that is placed under the skin in the person’s chest.
-When the signals reach the thalamus, they disable the tremors.
+When the signals reach the thalamus, it decreases the tremors.

 DBS is effective at eliminating tremor and has been approved by the FDA as a treatment for Parkinson’s.
 While more studies are still needed before it is approved for post-traumatic tremors, the current research is promising.

 However, since deep brain stimulation is an invasive surgery, this makes it the riskiest treatment option.
 Some possible side effects include dysarthria (slurred speech) and balance problems.